lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **Zander** _(02-Jul-18 06:22 PM)_

 > I'm about to turn.
-Need to get off here.
+Need to get out of here.

 **PlasmaPerson** _(02-Jul-18 06:22 PM)_